Skip to main content

 6 mentions Positive Neutral Negative

-Overall, the optimization of the game shows mixed results; while some users report improved CPU performance, others experience mediocre performance, crashes, and issues with save file corruption.
+Overall, the optimization of the game shows mixed results; while some users report improved CPU performance, others experience significant issues such as crashes and save file corruption.
 Additionally, the game's heavy GPU usage and poorly optimized shadows and shaders detract from the overall experience.

 • “I think the performance has increased a bit; the CPU takes its turns very fast.”